JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ---

-### <a name="AfxStrUnWrap"></a>AfxStrUnWrap
+### <a name="wstrunwrap"></a>wstrStrUnWrap

 Removes paired characters to the beginning and end of a string.

 ```
-FUNCTION AfxStrUnWrap (BYREF wszMainStr AS CONST WSTRING, _
+FUNCTION wstrUnWrap (BYREF wszSourceString AS CONST WSTRING, BYREF wszLeftChar AS CONST WSTRING, _
-   BYREF wszLeftChar AS CONST WSTRING, BYREF wszRightChar AS CONST WSTRING) AS CWSTR
+   BYREF wszRightChar AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |